LiberTEM/LiberTEM/docs/source/udf/advanced.rst

                 out_heights=peak_values[f], out_elevations=peak_elevations[f]
             )

-The :meth:`libertem.udf.base.UDFPreprocessMixin.postprocess` method is called for each partition on the worker process, before the results from different partitions have been merged.
+The :meth:`libertem.udf.base.UDFPostprocessMixin.postprocess` method is called for each partition on the worker process, before the results from different partitions have been merged.